AequilibraE/aequilibrae/README.md

-AequilibraE is a fully-featured Open-Source transportation modeling package and the first comprehensive package of its king for the Python ecosystem.
-It provides all the most fundamental resources not available from other open-source packages in the Python (NumPy, really) ecosystem.
+AequilibraE is a fully-featured Open-Source transportation modeling package and the first comprehensive package of its kind for the Python ecosystem.
+It aims to provide all the fundamental transport modelling resources not available from other open-source packages in the Python (NumPy, really) ecosystem.

 ## Comprehensive documentation